 "Something strange is going on," Remus said warily.
 "What was Mundungus holding?"

-"I dunno," Sirius answered, frowning.
+"I'm not sure," Sirius answered, frowning.
 "I know that hourglass used to be in my parents' room.
 It was a gift from some Dark wizard, probably."

 "Silence!"
 Dumbledore said above the din, making a couple of firecrackers erupt from his wand.
 "Now," he continued, once everyone had fallen silent, "It seems that we have arrived in a wizarding house in either the past or the future."